-- Periodically invoke an algorithm that searches for a cycle in the graph.
-If there is a cycle, there exists a deadlock. - An algorithm to detect a cycle in a graph requires an order of n^2 operations, where n is the number of vertices in the graph.
+- Resource-Allocation Graph Corresponding wait-for graph - Periodically invoke an algorithm that searches for a cycle in the graph.
+If there is a cycle, there exists a deadlock. - COST: An algorithm to detect a cycle in a graph requires an order of n^2 operations, where n is the number of vertices in the graph.